izakp/docker-preoomkiller/README.md

 # docker-preoomkiller
-Watches container memory use and softly kills the container with SIGTERM before Docker does
+Watches container memory use and softly kills the container with SIGTERM before Docker OOMKills it

 ## Dependencies

-- Install Python 2 or 3 in your Docker image
+Python 2 / 3

+`preoomkiller` has no Python package dependencies so should work everywhere

 ## Install